 The menu at Rodriguez is a hymn to meat, with an emphasis on generous dishes and the use of only fresh meat aged on site.
 There is a winning combination of comfort, courteous service and a kitchen that respects the tradition of the “Israeli grill” but takes it a few steps forward in terms of execution and presentation.

-Must-try dishes: A double meat platter, juicy Entrecote steak, and wings in barbecue sauce.
+Must-try dishes: Couple’s meat platter, juicy entrecote steak, and wings in BBQ sauce.

 📍 Address: Kiryat Hamada 3, Jerusalem